I am (in) IT, I work for X (company)

 I work for X (company), I am in IT

 These are not the same.
 It tells me where the sense of belonging is, where home is, where loyalty may be, or divided.
-Both are neither good or bad.
+Both are neither good nor bad.
 They express what they express.
 They are different.

 Change IT for R&D, Commercial, Regulatory etc. if you wish.

 But some tribes are particularly good at preserving their belonging.
 Medical doctors is one.
 ‘Being a medical doctor’ becomes part of some sort of special form of being that sticks.
 Lots of pages in social psychology manuals explain why, including one that made me think for many years, when I was briefly teaching Medical Psychosociology in the University: the so called ‘access to your body’.
 The plumber, the engineer, the roof fixer, the driver or your manager do not have (usually) access to your body.
-They may have access to your time, your money of your emotions but usually not your body.
-That is an anthropological privilege class one when looked through those lenses.
+They may have access to your time, your money or your emotions but usually not your body.
+That is an anthropological privilege when looked through those lenses.

 In my many years doing time in the pharmaceutical industry, I was always struck by the medics, some reporting to me, who would always put ‘the medic’ bit before the company paying the salary.
-‘I am a doctor, I work for X (company) as Medical Director’ was always, always, far more prominent than “I work for X (company) as a Medical Director, coma, I am a medical doctor’
+‘I am a doctor, I work for X (company) as Medical Director’ was always, always, far more prominent than “I work for X (company) as a Medical Director, comma, I am a medical doctor’

 Here, the order of factors does change the product.

-Similarly, for a company composed of parts or business units or acquired businesses
+Similarly, for a company composed of parts or business units or acquired businesses.

 I work for Y, now part of Z